In September 2013 Queensmill opened a secondary inclusion unit at Fulham College Boys School.

 At the most recent Ofsted inspection in 2015 it was reported that at Fulham College boys:

 “The School keeps students safe.
 Students behave well in lessons and around the school.
 This helps them learn well.

 Students achieve well over time.
 Students with different needs are well supported.
 Attainment in vocational subjects is high.”

 The two schools work harmoniously together to create a fantastic environment for students with autism that enables them to work on a mainstream site and have access to an autism-specific base whilst they still need it.

 Pupils gain access to individualised sensory integration programs, helping them to independently achieve a calm and alert state throughout the school day.
 They have regular sessions with a Speech and Language Therapist, class teachers are also advised by an Occupational Therapist.
 This multi-disciplinary approach provides a rich and varied curriculum for pupils within the unit and provides opportunities for students to focus on learning a range of independent skills.
 Pupils also have the opportunity to engage in extra-curricular lessons such as gardening and yoga.

 There is a high adult: child ratio to encourage pupils to make high levels of progress and to support individuals within mainstream inclusion lessons.
-We have a brilliant partnership between the Queensmill unit staff and the Fulham Cross teachers which has enabled pupils to feel prepared and supported throughout all learning experiences.
+We have a brilliant partnership between the Queensmill unit staff and the Fulham College teachers which has enabled pupils to feel prepared and supported throughout all learning experiences.
 The amount of mainstream inclusion that is accessed in individual for each pupil, depending on their interests, ability and learning style.